kuroji-fusky/pacopanda-drawing-stats/README.md

 ### Are the images/drawings stored in the database?

-No. Most image requests are coming from FurAffinity since it uses Cloudflare under the hood to cache media types and overall site protection.
+No, most image requests are coming from FurAffinity since they use Cloudflare as their CDN under the hood to cache media types.

 ## License